The Glyphosate Debate in Brief

 Should Glyphosate be Banned -

 There are many other horticultural and agricultural methods out there that generally work wonders and would benefit the environment so much more that the current methods.
+How agriculture will ween themselves off using glyphosate is to be seen but there are solutions out there that have proven themselves.

 THE BIG POINT